Disease Guide ·Osteosarcoma (Bone Cancer) ·2026

 4Why does osteosarcoma mostly affect large dogs?

-The exact mechanism isn't fully understood, but it's believed that the rapid bone growth and greater mechanical stress on bones in large and giant breeds contribute to the higher cancer risk.
-Dogs over 80 pounds are significantly more likely to develop osteosarcoma.
-Early spay/neuter may also play a role — some studies suggest it increases bone cancer risk in large breeds by altering growth plate closure timing.
+Rapid bone growth and greater mechanical stress in large breeds likely contribute.
+Dogs over 80 lbs are significantly more likely to develop it.
+Early spay/neuter may increase risk by altering growth plate closure timing.

 5Is chemotherapy necessary after amputation for bone cancer?

-It's strongly recommended.
-Without chemo after amputation, most dogs develop visible lung metastasis within 2-4 months — because microscopic spread has usually already occurred by diagnosis.
-Chemotherapy targets these microscopic cells and extends median survival from 4-5 months (amputation alone) to 10-12 months.
-The most common drugs used are carboplatin and doxorubicin, given every 3 weeks for 4-6 treatments.
+Strongly recommended.
+Without chemo, visible lung metastasis develops within 2-4 months.
+Microscopic spread usually occurs by diagnosis.
+Chemo extends median survival from 4-5 months to 10-12 months.
+Standard drugs: carboplatin and doxorubicin, every 3 weeks for 4-6 treatments.

 6Can osteosarcoma in dogs be cured?

-True cure is uncommon with osteosarcoma because the cancer typically spreads microscopically before diagnosis.
-About 10-15% of dogs treated with amputation and chemotherapy survive past 2 years, which some oncologists consider long-term survival.
-Limb-sparing surgery combined with chemo has similar outcomes.
-Research into immunotherapy and new drug combinations is ongoing and may improve these numbers in the future.
+True cure is uncommon-cancer typically spreads microscopically before diagnosis.
+10-15% treated with amputation and chemo survive past 2 years.
+Limb-sparing surgery has similar outcomes.
+Immunotherapy research may improve future results.

 7Does pet insurance cover osteosarcoma treatment?

-Most comprehensive pet insurance policies cover osteosarcoma treatment including amputation, chemotherapy, and follow-up imaging.
-Cancer is among the most expensive conditions insurers cover.
-However, policies with annual maximums of $5,000-$10,000 may not cover the full treatment cost.
-Some policies also exclude breed-specific predispositions — read the fine print carefully, especially if you own a giant breed.
+Most comprehensive policies cover amputation, chemotherapy, and follow-up imaging.
+Policies with $5,000-$10,000 annual maximums may not cover full treatment.
+Some exclude breed-specific predispositions.
+Read fine print carefully for giant breeds.

 Marcel Janik, founder of RealVetCost